40+ Years of Fobzu

 Friends of Birzeit University was established by UK academics in response to the crisis facing Palestinian higher education in the 1970s.
 Just over a decade had passed since Israel had occupied the remaining territory of historic Palestine: East Jerusalem, the West Bank and Gaza Strip.
 The new occupation authorities imposed a range of measures on Palestinian academics and students, curtailing academic freedom and undermining the growth of Palestinian higher education.

 By the mid-1970s Birzeit University had become an important centre of Palestinian national life, with students and academics attending from across historic Palestine and internationally.
-Originally founded as a girl’s school in 1924, soon after the occupation began in 1967 it had been transformed into Palestine’s first national university, achieving accreditation in 1975.
+Originally founded as a girl’s school in 1924, soon after the occupation began in 1967 it had been transformed into Palestine's first internationally accredited Arab university, joining the Association of Arab Universities in 1976 and the International Union of Universities the following year.

 Education under occupation